owid/sdg-tracker.org/pages/economic-growth.md

 goalNum: 8
 name: Decent Work and Economic Growth
 description: >-
-  Roughly half the world’s population still lives on the equivalent of about US$2 a day.
+  The UN explains: <i><q>Roughly half the world’s population still lives on the equivalent of about US$2 a day.
 And in too many places, having a job doesn’t guarantee the ability to escape from poverty.
-This slow and uneven progress requires us to rethink and retool our economic and social policies aimed at eradicating poverty.
+This slow and uneven progress requires us to rethink and retool our economic and social policies aimed at eradicating poverty.</q></i>

   The UN has defined 12 _Targets_ and 17 _Indicators_ for SDG 8.
 Targets specify